nitin025/Deno-REST_API/REST-API/Readme.md

 ## Run

-> Make sur you have installed Deno into your system
+> Make sure you have installed Deno into your system

 ```
 deno run --allow-net server.ts